-- Continuing to strengthen our quality culture to support our partners and teams display behaviours consistent with driving audit quality

-- Integration of the use of Assurance

-Quality Indicators to aim to predict

-quality, Real Time Assurance to aim

-to prevent quality issues, Root

-Cause analysis to learn from quality

-issues and a Recognition and

-Accountability Framework to

-reinforce quality behaviours,

-cultures, and actions
+- Continuing to strengthen our quality culture to support our partners and teams to drive behaviours consistent with enhancing audit quality - Integration of the use of Assurance Quality Indicators to aim to predict quality, Real Time Assurance to aim to prevent quality issues, Root Cause analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, cultures, and actions - Increasing our focus on ongoing and real-time quality monitoring including through the use of Real Time Assurance and Assurance Quality Indicators - Developing an implementation plan that addresses explicit requirements resulting from the recently approved IAASB quality management standards.
+However, it is not expected that the changes related to ISQM 1 will have a significant impact on our SoQM.

-In addition, we continue to engage with our stakeholders to have:
+In addition, we continue to work with our stakeholders to have: